 Proposed new and/or revised acts, enforcement decrees, enforcement regulations, and the implementing guidelines are published in the government gazette for public comment.
 These changes are also notified to the WTO for international comments.
-In addition, over the last decade, the Korea Legislation Research Institute has translated many of these acts and some enforcement decrees into English in order to strengthen cooperation with trading partners and multinational firms doing business in Korea.
+Additionally, the Korea Legislation Research Institute has translated many of these acts and some enforcement decrees into English to strengthen cooperation with trading partners and multinational firms doing business in Korea.